v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 - Beginning in September 2018, [Office 365 ATP warning pages](atp-safe-links-warning-pages.md) feature a new color scheme, more details, and the ability to continue to a site despite given warnings and recommendations.

 - Beginning in October 2018 and rolling out over the next several months, when people are using Outlook Web Application (OWA) or Outlook (as part of Office 365 Enterprise or Microsoft 365 Business), ATP Safe Links renders original URLs, not rewritten URLs.
 (We call this native link visibility.)

-## How to make sure ATP Safe Links protection is in place

-One good way to see how ATP Safe Links protection is working for your organization is by [viewing reports for Advanced Threat Protection](view-reports-for-atp.md).
-Additionally, as a global administrator or security administrator, be sure to review your [ATP Safe Links policies](set-up-atp-safe-links-policies.md).
-ATP Safe Links policies determine whether protection applies to hyperlinks in email messages only, or to URLs in Office documents as well.

 ### Example scenarios where ATP Safe Links protection might or might not be in place